Places to stay in Puerto del Carmen

 If you’re interested in exploring the natural world here, the waters off the coast teem with marine life, and the gentle waves and shallow ocean floor make snorkeling and scuba diving easy.
 If you’re new to diving, you’ll find several schools right on the beaches.
 A short drive away, Timanfaya National Park promises colorful lichen-covered rocks, dormant volcanic craters, and dramatic demonstrations of the geothermal activity originating deep underground.

-When is the best time to stay in a vacation rental in Puerto del Carmen?
+The best time to stay in a vacation rental in Puerto del Carmen

 Thanks to the region’s near-constant sun and dry heat, Puerto del Carmen apartments are popular all year round.
 The weather conditions do fluctuate slightly through the year: If you plan to enjoy the town’s beautiful beaches and water-related activities, summer through early fall tends to be the best time — temperatures are slightly higher, and the ocean waters are warmer.
 Do expect dry, dusty winds to blow across the island from time to time.
 Winters are cool but mildly so, and that’s when Lanzarote receives the bulk of its rain.
 The ocean currents can grow chilly during these months, so you may want to stay on the shore or venture inland.